 The Consumer Buying Decision Process

 Understanding the Consumer Buying Decision Process is essential in order to adapt your marketing strategy.
 While your objective isn’t to turn your website visitors into rabid shoppers, you do want to encourage people to act immediately, and that’s where scarcity comes in.
 You can introduce perceived scarcity to your Ecommerce store by creating a product or time shortage.
 Impulse purchases have a lower “consideration rate” because the consequences of making a bad decision are small.
 For example, “I’m hungry”.
-However, as the price of an item increases, or a product becomes more complex, so does the buying process and “consideration rate” because the impact of a poor purchase are far more serious.
+However, as the price of an item increases or a product becomes more complex, so does the buying process and “consideration rate” because the impact of a poor purchase is far more serious.
 Let’s examine how to leverage the concepts of urgency & scarcity in your marketing strategy to achieve improved conversion rates.

 4 Ways To Incorporate Scarcity Into Your Ads

 1) Display stock limitations: “Hurry, only 1 spot left” 2) Showing real-time activity: Expedia does this with hotel bookings.
 3) Increase the cost of your product as time decreases.
 4) Spotlight customer behavior.
 Social proof is an indicator of popularity, and often demand: “300 travelers have rented this place”

 Scarce items are perceived as exclusive, and more valuable, which in return makes buyers feel powerful.